-Translations that are carried out by machine translation engines (e.g., Google Translate, Microsoft Translator).
-Machine Translations may be used for pre-translations or as tips for translators to speed up the translation process and make it more efficient.
+Translations provided by machine translation engines (e.g., Google Translate, Microsoft Translator).
+Machine translations can be used for pre-translation or as suggestions for translators to speed up the translation process and make it more efficient.
 Learn more

-Person that can manage projects, project groups, or organization overall.
-This user type can’t manage vendors, invite or manage users on the organization level, or edit organization settings.
+Person who can manage projects, project groups, or organization overall.
+This user type can’t manage vendors, invite or manage users at the organization level, or edit organization settings.

-Each unique string that was first uploaded to the project.
+Each unique source string that was first uploaded or added to the project.

-Text element used for localization that can be an individual word, word expression or sentence.
+Text element used for localization, which can be a single word, a phrase, or a sentence.

-Person who registered as a translator in a Crowdsourcing project.
+Person who registered to participate as a translator in a crowdsourced localization project.

-Notification method that helps you to collect information concerning the key events in your Crowdin Enterprise project, like completed translations or proofreading.
+Notification method for tracking key events in your Crowdin Enterprise project, such as completed translations or proofreading.
 Learn more

-Sequence of steps that content in your project should go through (e.g., pre-translation, translation, proofreading).
+Sequence of steps that content goes through in your project (e.g., pre-translation, translation, proofreading).

-Main page that contains the organizational projects and groups.
+Primary page in Crowdin Enterprise that contains the organization’s projects and groups.

-XML-based format created to standardize the way localizable data are passed between tools during a localization process and a common format for computer-assisted translation (CAT) tool exchange.
-Translations are recommended to be downloaded in XLIFF.
+XML-based format created to standardize the exchange of localizable data between localization tools and serve as a common format for computer-assisted translation (CAT) tool interchange.
+It is recommended to download translations in XLIFF format.